EvroDeveloper/CustomCampaignTools.SDK/README.md

 Usage Info: Used on a TextMeshPro component, call the SetTargetBarcode method from an UltEvent to setup the correct barcode.
 It will then display the saved ammo high score from that specific level.

 ### CampaignUnlocking
 Usage Info: In cases where a campaign has RestrictDevTools or RestrictAvatars enabled, you can call UnlockDevTools or UnlockAvatars to allow the player to use Dev Tools or Avatars (bodylog) through your campaign.
 Useful if you want to lock the use of DevTools and Avatars until the campaign has been completed, by invoking the Unlock methods at the end of the last level.
+The methods also have a bool to enableInstantly, which will give the player immediate control back, unhiding their bodylog and returning the dev tools respectively.
+If enableInstantly is set to false, access to dev tools or avatars will be granted once the next level is loaded.

 ### Save Point
 Usage Info: Save Points can be placed around your campaign.
 In order to save a SavePoint, call the Save method.
 This will save the level, the current position, as well as the player's inventory into the save to load back to later.
 See "ContinueCampaign" component for more info on making a continue button.